 This site is an independent editorial review and referral resource.
 It was built to help people who are researching retatrutide understand what it is before they make any decisions.

-Affiliate disclosure: the referral link on this page connects to a third-party telehealth intake platform.
-If you proceed through that process, this site may earn a referral fee at no extra cost to you.
-This site does not control what happens after you click.
+Affiliate disclosure: the referral link on this page connects to Hume Care.
+If you proceed through the assessment, this site may earn a commission at no extra cost to you.
+Hume Care is a separate service, and this site does not control eligibility, clinical decisions, prescriptions, fulfilment, pricing, or results.

 To be explicit: this site is not affiliated with Eli Lilly.
 It is not the official retatrutide website.
 It does not sell retatrutide.
 Eli Lilly does not operate this page.

-The affiliate link connects to a clinician-led intake flow, not a checkout page.
+The affiliate link connects to the Hume Care eligibility flow for available GLP-1 options, not a retatrutide checkout page.
 See our full affiliate disclosure for more detail.

-The referral link connects you to a telehealth intake form, not a product checkout.
-Here is what that typically involves:
+The referral link connects you to Hume Care’s online eligibility and clinical intake process, not a retatrutide product checkout.
+The process generally involves:

 State availability may vary.
 See our page on how telehealth intake works.